 The Superintendent-The Sabbath School superintendent is the leading officer of the Sabbath School.
-As soon as elected he or she should begin planning for the smooth and effective operation of the school.
-The superintendent should be acquainted with the plans of the Sabbath School Department of the General Conference and is expected to abide by the decisions of the Sabbath School Council concerning the operation of the Sabbath School.
+As soon as the superintendent is elected, he/she should begin planning for the smooth and effective operation of the school.
+The superintendent should support the plans and emphases of the Sabbath School Department of the conference/mission/field.
+The superintendent is expected to abide by the decisions of the Sabbath School Council concerning the operation of the Sabbath School.
+(See Notes, #5, p.
+125.)